-Costs and expenses from our casinos decreased from €429.0 million in 2012 to €424.7 million in 2013.
+Costs and expenses from our casinos increased from €341.1 million in 2013 to €507.0 million in 2014.
 The key changes in the components of segment operating expenses are as follows:

 - External Supplies and Services.
 External supplies and services expenses for our Casinos Division include costs such as security, travel, professional services, sales and marketing, and lease costs for our casinos.
-This expense category decreased to €115.3 million in 2013 from €123.7 million in 2012.
-As a percentage of net operating revenues, this expense category decreased to 20.0% in 2013 compared to 22.0% in 2012.
-The decrease is primarily attributable to the impact of our operating efficiencies programs. - Gaming Taxes.
-Gaming taxes increased commensurate with our revenues by 1.8% to €109.2 million in 2013 as compared to €107.3 million in 2012. - Personnel Expenses.
-Personnel expenses increased 3.0% to €117.2 million in 2013 compared to €113.9 million in 2012.
-As a percentage of net operating revenues, this expense category remained unchanged at 20.3% in 2013 from 20.3% in 2012. - Depreciation, Amortization and Impairment.
-Depreciation, amortization and impairment expenses increased slightly to €72.5 million in 2013, as compared to €71.3 million in 2012. - Consumption.
+This expense category increased 31.2% to €133.9 million in 2014 from €102.1 million in 2013, in line with the growth in net operating revenues.
+As a percentage of net operating revenues, this expense category decreased to 21.4% in 2014 compared to 21.8% in 2013. - Gaming Taxes.
+Gaming taxes increased 67.4% to € 130.6 million in 2014 as compared to €78.0 million in 2013.
+As a percentage of net operating revenues, this expense category increased to 20.9% in 2014 from 16.7% in 2013.
+This increase is primarily due to our first payment of Ps.
+42 million (approximately US\$5.0 million) to the State Lottery of Argentina under the amendment to the settlement agreement between the City of Buenos Aires and the State Lottery of Argentina in December 2014.
+Gaming taxes were also higher due to the full consolidation of Casino de Rosario in accordance with IFRS 11, as Casino de Rosario pays a higher level of gaming taxes overall as compared to our casino businesses in other jurisdictions due to local gaming taxes at the provincial level (which also increased slightly in 2014).

+- Personnel Expenses.
+Personnel expenses increased 42.9% to €131.6 million in 2014 compared to €92.1 million in 2013.
+As a percentage of net operating revenues, this expense category increased to 21.1% in 2014 from 19.7% in 2013. - Depreciation, Amortization and Impairment.
+Depreciation, amortization and impairment expenses increased to €98.8 million in 2014 as compared to €63.1 million in 2013.
+This increase is primarily due to the full consolidation of Casino de Rosario in accordance with IFRS 11.
+Casino de Rosario was a "greenfield" construction project involving costs of approximately US\$300 million. - Consumption.
 Consumption costs principally include ordinary course costs such as playing cards and chips and food and beverage expenses.
-Consumption expenses decreased to €10.4 million in 2013 from €12.7 million in 2012.
+Consumption expenses doubled to €12.1 million in 2014 from €5.8 million in 2013.
+As a percentage of net operating revenues, this expense category increased to 1.9% in 2014 from 1.3% in 2013.

 EBIT.
-EBIT from our Casinos Division increased to €153.2 million in 2013 from €132.4 million in 2012.
-EBIT margin (EBIT as a percentage of segment net operating revenues) for the Casinos Division increased to 26.5% in 2013 from 23.6% in 2012.
+EBIT from our Casinos Division decreased to €117.6 million in 2014 from €127.2 million in 2013.
+EBIT margin (EBIT as a percentage of segment net operating revenues) for the Casinos Division decreased to 18.8% in 2014 from 27.2% in 2013.